Bruce-JiYuefeng/TradeViewerUSC201/frontend/README.md

 2. go to frontend folder
 3. go to code folder
 4. type "npm install" in terminal
+5. type "npm install lottie-react" in terminal
-5. type "npm run dev" in terminal
+6. type "npm run dev" in terminal
-6. follow the link to see the page
+7. follow the link to see the page
-7. once the backend is running you may start to use!
+8. once the backend is running you may start to use!